Patrik Kovács (darts player)

 Patrik Kovács (born 3 June 1996) is a Hungarian darts player who competes in Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.
 He is a two-time Budapest Classic champion.
-He has represented Hungary four times at the PDC World Cup of Darts.
+He has represented Hungary five times at the PDC World Cup of Darts.

 Career

 At the age of 16, he took part in the PDC Development Tour for the first time, where he reached his first quarter-finals in 2011.
 In the following years, he competed only in national tournaments of international rank, where he three-time won the Hungarian Open youth's competition.
 In 2013, he was invited by the national federation to participate in the 2013 WDF Europe Cup Youth.
 In the singles competition he was eliminated in the second round, but in the pairs competition with András Borbényi they won a bronze medal.

 In 2015, based on the national results, he was invited to participate in the senior 2015 WDF World Cup.
 In the singles competition he lost in the first round to Darius Labanauskas by 2–4 in legs.
 In the pairs and team competition he did not achieve success, dropping out in the first phase of both competitions.
 Nevertheless, Kovács took part in the 2016 PDC World Cup of Darts for the first time, where he reached the second round together with Nándor Bezzeg, defeating quite unexpectedly the representation of Thailand in the first round match.
 In the second round, they lost to Belgium in singles matches against Kim Huybrechts and Ronny Huybrechts.

 In 2016, he also went to the Hungarian Classic final and played in the 2016 WDF Europe Cup where representing Hungary.
 However, he was knocked out again in the early stages of all competitions.
 In 2018, Kovács qualified for the 2018 International Darts Open, where he lost in the first round match to Steve Lennon by 1–6 in legs.
 It was also the year he transferred his commitment to Professional Darts Corporation tournaments.
 In November, he took part in the 2018 PDC World Youth Championship for the first time.
 In the group stage, he lost both matches against Keelan Kay and the eventual winner Dimitri Van den Bergh.